thomasgallo/Emarus/README.md

 ### Description of the Nodes

-* **visual_node.py**: this node handles the image ball and the goal recognition using openCV librairi.
+* **visual_node.py**: this node handles the image ball and the goal recognition using openCV librairy.
 It publish on the */camera/visual_recognition* topic the error between the ball and the center of the camera(*error_ball*), between the goal and the center of the camera (*error_goal*), finaly the distance between the ball and the camera(*distance_ball*) and two boolean to know if somethings is seen(*ball_seen* and *goal_seen*).
-To obtain the distance between the ball and the camera, a Triangle Similarity for object to Camera Distance need to be achieve.
+A personalize message has been created to achieve that.
+Add to this, to obtain the distance between the ball and the camera, a Triangle Similarity for object to Camera Distance need to be achieve.

 * **simplified_sm.py**: This node is responsible for the decision-making process.
 The node subscribe to the */camera/visual_recognition* topic and thus get the data from the camera.
 From there, the node compute the transition that should be make from the current node to the next one.
 There is four states in total :
 1. FINDINGGOAL : In this state, if the goal is not visible, the robot should rotate on itself (around the z-axis) in order to have the goal in its visual field.
 If the goal is already visible, the transition will lead to the next state : FINDINGBALL.